PolyPasswordHasher/PolyPasswordHasher-C/README.md

   // if the information provided was correct, the pph_unlock_password_data
-  // returns PPH_ERROR_OK, unlocks the vault and recovers the secrets. pph_unlock_password_data(context, 2, usernames, username_lengths, passwords);
+  // returns PPH_ERROR_OK, transitions to normal operation and recovers the shares. pph_unlock_password_data(context, 2, usernames, username_lengths, passwords);

-  // now the data us unlocked.
+  // now the data is unlocked.
 We can create accounts now. pph_create_account(context, "carl", strlen("carl"), "verysafe",
                                                         strlen("verysafe"),0);